Student Bank Accounts

 Just because there's a particular bank on campus, or a conveniently-located cash machine nearby, it DOESN'T mean you should choose an account with it.

 You can withdraw cash free of charge from any bank's ATM and almost every bank gives online access.
-Branch location has little relevance for able-bodied students.
-To compare, examine what's on offer and go for the best deal.
+Branch location has little relevance, so examine what's on offer and go for the best deal.

 Most banks that offer student accounts are part of the Current Account Switch Service (CASS), so you can easily switch your existing bank account – or another student account – as part of the normal process.
 Just open a new account, then use the new bank's switching service and it'll close your old account and move your money, direct debits, standing orders etc across.

-However, many student accounts will only let you open them if you're a new student – as is the case with two of the accounts below – so check first if switching from another student account.
+However, many student accounts will only let you open them if you're a new student – as is the case with the Nationwide account below – so check first if switching from another student account.

 Your aim straight after uni should be to pay down your 0% overdraft.
 If that's not possible, for at least a year after finishing your course, you're still eligible for preferential terms, including 0% interest overdrafts, allowing you to gradually pay off the debt.

 The high street banks compete in a red-hot battle.
 They publish ever bigger overdraft limits, but then sneakily won't allow all students to have them.
-The key is whether the overdraft is 'guaranteed' or 'up to' – the latter means you'll only get it if you have a good credit record, and all accounts require you to pass a credit check.
+The key is whether the overdraft is 'guaranteed' or 'up to' – the former means you'll get it if you've been accepted for the account (and asked for the max limit), but the latter means you'll only get it if you have a good credit record.

 Unarranged overdraft fees: N/A (you won't be able to use it until you get the balance back under your limit)